 According to the Boston Consulting Group, industrial robots currently perform about 10% of all manufacturing tasks.
 But by 2025, that share will jump to 25%.
 As we’ll discuss in this report, researchers have forecast similar growth rates for consumer, medical and military robots as well.

 And despite the pervasive media narrative that the rapid rise of robots will cause massive job losses, data suggests that it’s actually a net creator of jobs.
 In fact, according to research by Metra Martech, each new industrial robot deployed adds an average of 3.6 jobs to the economy.

 The growth in the global robot population is expected to be strong across the board in the next few years — but there are certain sectors in which it’ll be especially apparent…

 The International Federation of Robotics (IFR) reports that in 2020, the worldwide industrial robot population hit a record of 2.7 million — with roughly 70% working in the automotive, electronics, and metal machinery industries.

 The report showed that sales of new industrial robots had slowed slightly in 2019 — but the annual total of 373,000 units was still the third-highest sales volume ever recorded.

 According to Loup Ventures, the market for industrial robots is expected to grow by 175% from 2017–2026 — and it’s easy to see why.
 They free up human workers from dangerous or tedious jobs and work at a far faster pace than most humans can.

-Robots for Personal and Private Use
+Robots for Consumer Use

 Robots in Medicine

-Robots are playing an important role in medical technology and health care.
+Robots are also playing an increasingly important role in medical technology and health care.
 Robots provide medical professionals with a heightened level of precision in their operations and help to improve patient care, save costs, and reduce waste.